 Jenni continued her doctorate pursuit and part-time technician work.

 As you might imagine, my earnings plummeted.
-So did the world economy and my investments.
+So did the world economy and my individual stock investments.

 A plummeting net worth